albertcoro/albertcoro/README.md

 - Mysql (Level of confidence 5/5)
 - PHPMyAdmin (Level of confidence 3/5)

- Web:
+ Web Languages:
 - HTML (Level of confidence 4.5/5)
-- CSS (Level of confidence 3.5/5)
+- CSS (Level of confidence 4.5/5)
+- PHP (Level of confidence 5/5)
+- Javascript (Level of confidence 5/5)

+ Web Frameworks:
+- Laravel (Level of confidence 5/5)
+- Typescript (Level of confidence 3/5)
+- Tailwind (Level of confidence 4.5/5)
-- PHP (Level of confidence 2/5)
+- PHP Blades (Level of confidence 4.5/5)
+- React (Level of confidence 4.5/5)
+- Angular (Level of confidence 3.5/5)

+ ORMs:
+- Primsa (Level of confidence 5/5)

  Data Analytics:
 - R (Level of confidence 4.5/5)